aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 You need to provide following parameters to pass to the SAM CloudFormation template:
 - `LLMContextLength`: use default 2048 if you use Falcon 40B endpoint otherwise set accordingly to your LLM of choice
 - `ECRImageURI`: use the ECR URI for `rag-app` image you built in the **Chatbot app** step
-- `KendraIndexId`: use the id of the Kendra index you created
+- `KendraIndexId`: use the id of the Amazon Kendra index you created
 - `SageMakerLLMEndpointName`: use the endpoint name you created
 - `VPCCIDR`: CIDR block for the VPC, you can leave default if there is no conflicts with existing VPCs in your account

-Please note, if you don't deploy a SageMaker LLM endpoint, you can use Bedrock API only.
+Please note, if you don't deploy a SageMaker LLM endpoint, you can use Amazon Bedrock API only.

 Provide configuration parameters and wait until the CloudFormation stack deployment succeeded.